mkrd/statica/README.md

 Why Statica?
 ----------------------------------------------------------------------------------------

-Statica was created to address the need for a lightweight, flexible, and dependency-free alternative to libraries like Pydantic.
+Statica was created to address the need for a lightweight, flexible, and dependency-free alternative to Pydantic.
 While pydantic is a powerful tool for data validation and parsing, Statica offers some distinct advantages in specific situations:

 1. **Lightweight**: Statica has zero dependencies, making it ideal for projects where minimizing external dependencies is a priority.